CAFxX/async/README.md

 Now consider though what would happen if you did not always need both x and y to be populated in the response, and instead you needed to populate them only if requested (or only in some other dynamic condition).

 Executing all the functions anyway just in case they are needed would be extremely resource-inefficient, even if you could prune uneeded functions by selectively cancelling the respective context.
+Another option would be to start only the goroutines that are needed, but this would require spreading the logic needed to control this in multiple places.

 Alternatively, you could execute everything serially, once you are certain that each function needs to be executed, but this would